WKOX (AM)

-WKOX (1430 kHz, "La Verdad Boston") is a commercial AM radio station owned by the Delmarva Educational Association.
-It broadcasts a Spanish-language Christian radio format.
-The station is licensed to Everett, Massachusetts and targets Boston and its suburbs.
-It broadcasts from radio studios in Medford.
-The transmitter site is in Saugus.
+WKOX (1430 AM, "La Verdad Boston") is a commercial radio station licensed to Everett, Massachusetts, United States, serving Greater Boston.
+Owned by the Delmarva Educational Association, it broadcasts a Spanish-language Christian radio format from a transmitter in Saugus.

 History

 The station signed on January 20, 1952, as WHIL, a daytime-only station based in Medford, Massachusetts.
 After an attempt to program pop music, the station flipped to country music in the 1960s, and added an FM station, WHIL-FM 107.9, which simulcast the AM during the day and continued with similar programming at night.

 In 1972, the FM was changed from WHIL-FM to WWEL-FM, and both stations switched to a format of instrumental versions of pop hits and show tunes known as beautiful music, with the stations simulcast most of the day.
 On August 28, 1973, WHIL became WWEL, to match the FM station's call sign.

 In January 1979, after the stations were sold, the call letters were changed to WXKS and WXKS-FM, with the "KS" in the call letters representing the word "Kiss".
 Both stations launched a disco format (mostly, but not completely, simulcast), with the FM ("Kiss 108") soon becoming one of Boston's most popular radio stations, although the AM had very few listeners.
 The FM side eventually made a very successful transition from disco to mainstream top 40; by that time, however, the AM no longer had the same format as the FM.

 From December 31, 1979, until October 4, 2004, WXKS was an adult standards-format station, which at first carried the Music of Your Life format, with the music played by local personalities.
 For a time in the 1980s, WXKS became quite successful, especially among older listeners, in spite of its daytime status.
 Later, WXKS went to 24-hours-a-day operation and broadcast programming from both the Music of Your Life and AM Only/America's Best Music satellite networks, along with a local morning show during the early 2000s.

 On October 4, 2004, WXKS made a format change to liberal talk, for the most part carrying programming from the Air America radio network.
 Since the WXKS nighttime signal is very directional, sister station WKOX (1200 AM) in Framingham also broadcast the same programming.

 At noon on December 21, 2006, the stations dropped the progressive talk format in favor of a Spanish tropical format called "Rumba".